rilozano2/GlazMarkets/README.md

 # GlazMarkets
-Built and shipped a real-time financial intelligence platform solo — delivering market-moving events instantly vs. the up-to-10-minute lag on incumbents like Benzinga and Briefing.com.
+Built and shipped a real-time financial intelligence platform solo, delivering market-moving events in seconds versus the up-to-10-minute lag on incumbents like Benzinga and Briefing.com.

 ---

 ## Overview

-GLAZ Markets (product name: MarketSignal) aggregated 100+ real-time financial data sources — SEC filings, earnings releases, analyst ratings, institutional ownership, and macroeconomic events — and used an AI pipeline to classify, summarize, and prioritize them for delivery.
+GLAZ Markets (product name: MarketSignal) aggregated 100+ real-time financial data sources, including SEC filings, earnings releases, analyst ratings, institutional ownership, and macroeconomic events, and used an AI pipeline to classify, summarize, and prioritize them for delivery.

 I designed, built, and ran the entire system solo: architecture, backend, data pipeline, and infrastructure.
-Recruited beta users to validate the product.
-Ran it at my own expense for several months, then made the call to conclude the project after determining it didn't have a path to sustainable unit economics as a solo venture.
+I recruited beta users to validate the product, ran it at my own expense for several months, then made the call to conclude the project after determining it didn't have a path to sustainable unit economics as a solo venture.

 ## Product Surface